Saskia-vB/eng-57-oop/OOP_intro.md

 So in the above example, .eat_cookie() could be a method inside the class Cookie.

 ### Instance
+- while the class is the blueprint, an instance is a copy of the class with actual values, literally an object belonging to a specific class.
 - occurence
 - is the cookie
+- class is like a form or questionnaire, it defines the needed information but

 ### Syntax
 ```python